jones58/brutalist-map/README.md

 ### Maybe

+- Add more info url to json and add to popup with js.
-- Maybe get photos with google places api: https://developers.google.com/maps/documentation/places/web-service/place-photos.
+- Get photos with google places api: https://developers.google.com/maps/documentation/places/web-service/place-photos.
 - Edit mapbox studio data so highlights whole building not just dot.
   - Change color when hover/click on it.
 - Add css bootstrap.